johnfire/reprepro-bundle-tools/docs/Building.md

 * Run `make debian-build` to create all debian packages for backend, frontend and command line tools.
 Please find the resulting artefacts in the `./deb` folder.
-Note: Get youself some coffee - this needs time!
+Note: Get youself some coffee - this takes time!

 * (after that) Run `make backend` to create the docker-images for the backend.
 The backend is also started locally for tests in this step.
-  If everything was fine, there should be the following docker images created (see with `docker images`):
+  If everything was ok, there should be the following docker images created (see with `docker images`):

   * reprepro-management-worker-service